jcarlos-prieto/niliBOX/resources/DEVELOPMENT.md

 deviceconf.container.header.delete:!hover = border-color:transparent
 ```
 The properties for the state `:hover` (second line) will be merged with the properties for no state (first line).
 These two properties will also be merged with the general properties for the class `TButton`.

+The object names from the core application are predefined (unless you modify the core application).
+These object names are listed in [Theme object names](./API.md#theme-object-names).

+In the case of a theme for a driver resource, the process is similar except that the class names are different and also the way to assign a name to an instance of a class.

+The